What it Means to Live a Healthy Lifestyle: Tips on Healthy Living and Healthy Lifestyle Choices

 There are many factors in life that cause stress, and although we cannot eliminate stress, we can find better ways to manage our stress.
 Knowing your stress triggers and having a plan to deal with them in a healthy way is the first step towards a healthier lifestyle and making better lifestyle choices.

 Aside from life-altering changes like losing a job, moving, the loss of a loved one, and a divorce, here are a few of the other top stress triggers we uncovered:

-- Physical demands – exhausting habits at work and home without proper rest
+- Physical demands – exhausting habits at work and home without proper rest and sleep

 - Psychosocial stressors – negative thinking and behaviors from others, low social support